14, Preston Street is a Grade II listed building in the Fylde local planning authority area, England. First listed on 11 June 1986. House.

 Description

-House, dated 1729.
-Brick rendered with stucco scored to imitate ashlar.
-Gable stacks to C20 tile roof.
-3 storeys above cellar, 2 bays.
-Doorway (up 5 steps) and windows have plain reveals.
-Window embrasures on ground and first floors are wide in proportion to their height and may have had a cross window, but all the joinery is now recent.
-Bands at first and second floor levels.
-Above the lower band is a square plaque (now painted) bearing the date 1729, the initials H (for James and Elizabeth Harrison) JE and above them the coat of arms of the London Curriers Company: a gold cross on a blue background with crossed curriers' shaves in each quarter, with a crest of a helmet crowned with two arms holding a currier's shave.
-History: James Harrison was a currier and must have been a member of the London Company.
+No. 14 Preston Street is a house dated 1729.
+It is constructed of brick that is rendered with stucco, scored to imitate ashlar.
+The building features gable stacks and a 20th-century tiled roof.
+It has three storeys above a cellar and consists of two bays.
+The doorway, which is accessed by five steps, and the windows have plain reveals.
+The window embrasures on the ground and first floors are wide in proportion to their height and may have originally had cross windows, but all the joinery is now recent.
+There are bands at the first and second floor levels.
+Above the lower band, there is a square plaque (now painted) that displays the date 1729, the initials H (for James and Elizabeth Harrison), and above them, the coat of arms of the London Curriers Company: a gold cross on a blue background with crossed curriers' shaves in each quarter, along with a crest featuring a helmet crowned with two arms holding a currier's shave.
+James Harrison was a currier and was likely a member of the London Company.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.